steamclock/NiceArchitecture/README.md

     }
 ```

-See [TODO: ADD FULL EXAMPLE LINK] for a complete example
+See [our example project](https://github.com/steamclock/NiceUtilities/blob/main/mvvm-ios-example/MVVMSample/UI/Posts/PostsView.swift) for a demo of how you might use this.

 ## Dependency Injection